nsanchez75/AFLAP/README.md

 There are multiple points which AFLAP can be stopped:

-1. I just want a genotype table to export to my favorite mapping software.
-This is generated in step 5, so users can terminate the software once this stage is completes if desired.
+1. **I just want a genotype table to export to my favorite mapping software.** This is generated in step 5, so users can terminate the software once this stage is completes if desired.
 The genotype table will be saved in AFLAP_Results, with the suffix GT.tsv.
-2. I want a LepMap3 compatible genotype table that I will use to run LepMap3 independently.
-This is generated in step 6 and is the default stopping position of AFLAP.
+2. **I want a LepMap3 compatible genotype table that I will use to run LepMap3 independently.** This is generated in step 6 and is the default stopping position of AFLAP.
 It will be saved in AFLAP_Results, with the suffix ForLepMap3.tsv.
-3. I want LepMap3 results.
-By specifying minimal LOD scores when running `AFLAP.sh`, using `-l` AFLAP will run LepMap3, provided it is found in the ThirdParty directory.
+3. **I want LepMap3 results.** By specifying minimal LOD scores when running `AFLAP.py`, using `-l` AFLAP will run LepMap3, provided it is found in the ThirdParty directory.
 In running this AFLAP will calculate the marker order for every linkage group which contains more than 1% of the total number of markers.
 In addition, AFLAP will process the LepMap3 results to produce a final file detailing the Marker ID, Linkage group assigned, cM position and marker sequence.
 This can be used to generate a marker file to map to a genome assembly very quickly.
 Marker sequences can be used to compare between runs.
 MarkerIDs can be used for comparison, provided the same AFLAP_tmp directory is used (e.g. in case the user wants to change the progeny).\
-The LepMap3 results are located in AFLAP_Results/LOD#, depending on the minimum LOD score provided.\
+The LepMap3 results are located in AFLAP_Results/LOD#, depending on the minimum LOD score provided for F1 analysis progeny or the LOD score that identifies the use-specified number of linkage groups (argument `-n`) for F2 analysis.\
 The Map and marker file is located in AFLAP_Results suffixed LOD#.txt.
-Finally, after running LepMap3, AFLAP will LOG all results in `./AFLAP_RUN.LOG`

 ## Frequently Asked Questions